Scrap Metal and Motor Salvage

 c) wholly or mainly in buying or selling motor vehicles which are to be the subject (whether immediately or on a subsequent re-sale) of any of the activities mentioned in paragraphs (a) and (b), or

-To demonstrate that they are a fit and proper person, most applicants choose to submit a basic disclosure check from Disclosure Scotland.
-Whichever route you choose to take, please note that your certificate must be less than three calendar months old at the time your application is submitted.
+- In order to demonstrate that they are a fit and proper person, most applicants choose to submit a basic disclosure check Whichever route you choose to take, please note that your certificate must be less than three calendar months old at the time your application is submitted.

 A notice will be served detailing the decision of the local authority as to whether to grant an application, renew a registration or cancel a registration.